Youth subcultures: what you need to know

 All young people need to feel validated and valued.

-You might not understand why your child likes a particular subculture, but it’s important not to put him down for it.
-In fact, criticising your child’s subculture might alienate him and actually make him feel more strongly connected to it.
+You might not understand why your child likes a particular subculture, but it’s important not to put your child down for it.
+In fact, criticising your child’s subculture might alienate your child and actually make them feel more strongly connected to it.

 If you’re finding this phase difficult, here are some tips for staying positive: